Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 For plate (and any shapes that will be NC cut from plate, such as frames) the most available alloys in the US and Canada are 5086-H116 (the most commonly used alloy with the highest corrosion resistance) and 5083 H-116 (higher as-welded strength, but slightly less corrosion resistance; less commonly specified).

-For my designs, if the vessel will be built in North America, I prefer to specify 5083 or the new 5383 alloy from Pechiney / Alcoa.
-If it will be built in the EU, my preference is to specify the even newer 5059 alloy developed by Corus in Germany.
-The Pechiney 5383 alloy combines the higher corrosion resistance of 5086 with the higher as-welded strength of 5083.
-The even newer Corus 5059 alloy improves on both the corrosion resistance and the as-welded strength of Pechiney's 5383.
+If the vessel will be built in North America, New Zealand or Australia, I prefer to specify 5083 or the new 5383 alloy from Pechiney / Alcoa which combines the higher corrosion resistance of 5086 with the higher as-welded strength of 5083.
+If the vessel will be built in the EU, I prefer to specify the even newer 5059 alloy developed by Corus in Germany which improves on both the corrosion resistance and the as-welded strength of Pechiney's 5383.

 STRENGTH OF VARIOUS ALUMINUM ALLOYS

 In general, structures are designed to the yield strength of the material, plus a margin of safety.
-For aluminum structures, the “as-welded” yield strength is ordinarily used, versus the "fully annealed" yield strength.
+For aluminum, ordinarily the “as-welded” yield strength is used, as opposed to the "fully annealed" yield strength.
 You can see in the table below that the as-welded yield never approaches the fully annealed condition.
-Even so, the ABS rule uses the fully annealed condition for each alloy.
+Even so, the ABS rules use the fully annealed condition for each alloy.
 As a result, the ABS rule assures a considerable built-in safety factor.

 A summary of the various ways of expressing the yield strength of aluminum alloys is as follows: